dcmi/openwemi/vocab/readme.md

 ## Files

-* openWEMI.ttl (October, 2020) - this defines the WEMI classes as being sub-classes of "/Endeavor/".
+* openWEMI.ttl  - this defines the WEMI classes as being sub-classes of "/Endeavor/".
 Endeavor encompasses the entire creation.
 Endeavor was introduced in [frbrCore](https://vocab.org/frbr/core).
 It also includes property "relatedEndeavor" from that vocabulary which is a general relationship between endeavors and "ResponsibleEntity", a general class to define the agent responsible for the creation.